2020PB/police-brutality/reports/Oregon.md

 ### Officers pepper spray kneeling protester | July 29th

-A protester is seen kneeling on the street with their hands up.
+A protester is seen kneeling in the street (2nd and Salmon) with their hands up.
 An officer approaches and pepper sprays the protester.
 The protester is then forced to the ground and arrested.

 tags: arrest, less-lethal, pepper-spray, protester, spray

 id: or-portland-209

-geolocation:
+geolocation: 45.5160149,-122.6756916

 **Links**